lehrblogger/lehrblogger.com-octopress/source/_posts/2009-01-06-twiterra-files-for-download.md

 dsq_thread_id:
   - 17673152
 categories:
+  - projects
+  - ITP
   - ITP - ICM
-  - ITP
-  - projects
+excerpt: Baby's first desktop app!
 ---
 I am now using [Maven][1] instead of [Eclipse][2] to build my TwiTerra project (thanks again to [Jorge][3] for teaching me a bit about Maven), and I've also (finally!) started to use [Git][4] / [GitHub][5] for source version control.
 You can view the project here -- <http://github.com/lehrblogger/twiterra-retweetglobe/> -- and please feel free to fork the project and extend it!
 And contact me with questions or ideas for cool things to make!